diyashettyy/Book-recommendation-system/README.md

-# 📚 ReadWise: Bestseller Analysis & Smart Book Recommender
+# Bestseller Analysis & Smart Book Recommender

 A complete **data analysis + recommendation system** for Amazon Bestselling Books.
 This project provides **insights into bestseller trends** and also recommends books based on your selected reads using **content-based filtering (TF-IDF + Cosine Similarity)**.